specsolutions/specsync-for-tfs-documentation/important-concepts/synchronizing-test-cases-from-build.md

 {% endtab %}
 {% endtabs %}

-In order to invoke SpecSync using a the .NET Core CLI command, you have to set the _Command_ proeprty to `custom` , the _Custom command_ property to `specsync` and you need to specify the SpecSync command line arguments (e.g. `push`) in the _Arguments_ property.
+In order to invoke SpecSync using a the .NET Core CLI command, you have to set the _Command_ property to `custom` , the _Custom command_ property to `specsync` and you need to specify the SpecSync command line arguments (e.g. `push`) in the _Arguments_ property.

 The following example shows how to invoke SpecSync `push` command from a Command line tool task from a restored NuGet package.
-See the following sections for details about the recommended authentication options and for the usual settings for `push `and `publish-test-results` commands.
+See the following sections for details about the recommended authentication options and for the usual settings for `push` and `publish-test-results` commands.

 {% tabs %}
 {% tab title="Classic pipeline" %}